Want a Positive Work Culture? 12 Questions for Your Next Interview

 People are Responsible

-When the switch is on, leaders believe that regardless of what happened in the past, there is shared responsibility for what happens next, so they encourage ownership.
+When the switch is on in a positive work culture, leaders believe that regardless of what happened in the past, there is shared responsibility for what happens next, so they encourage ownership.
 When the switch is off, they try to isolate responsibility and point fingers.
 These questions can help you determine whether this switch is on or off.

 - Describe how you deal with employee complaints and you help them take responsibility for finding a solution.